 5. If you are NOT competitive

 Social listening sheds light on business performance and consumer perception, making it a rich source for competitive intelligence.
 You can learn a lot about the strengths and weaknesses of your competition and build strategies that create unique business advantages.
 It's also a great tool to learn the do and don'ts that enable spend optimization.

 In a hyper-competitive market, being customer-obsessed is what sets a business apart.
 Did you know?
 7 out of 10 consumers change their opinion about a brand after the company replies to a negative review.
 Hence, opening up a dialogue, listening to what the customer wants, and giving them exactly what they’re looking for is what social listening unlocks.

 Social listening, when implemented the right way with time, method, and defined objectives can unearth insights that matter.

 2020 sees approximately 3.8 billion people using social media actively.
 This number is conservatively projected to increase to 4.41 billion by 2025.
 The current pandemic is likely to push these numbers there much faster.
 Remember the focus group in traditional research?
 Today, social media is THE biggest focus group there is.

 At Cogent, we value the impact of listening and have built solutions that help businesses extract the most for every dollar spent.
-Not only do we lower setup cost for our clients, we work with our partners to unlock business-relevant insights that help accelerate growth.
+Not only do we lower setup costs for our clients, but we also work with our partners to unlock business-relevant insights that help accelerate growth.

 Drop us an email at email@example.com, to learn how you can unlock the value of social intelligence for your business.